Chapter 12: The Minimal Machine Model

 The Fast Path: KVM_IOEVENTFD

 Virtio queue kick notifications would generate a KVM_EXIT_MMIO on every VIRTIO_MMIO_QUEUE_NOTIFY write (register offset 0x050 from the device's base address).
 At high I/O rates, round-tripping through KVM_RUN for each kick is expensive.
 KVM_IOEVENTFD (_IOW(0xAE, 0x79, struct kvm_ioeventfd)) bypasses this.
-It registers an eventfd with KVM for a specific address range; when the guest writes to that range, KVM signals the eventfd in-kernel and immediately re-enters the guest.
-The device backend thread wakes from a read(eventfd_fd) and processes the queue without the VMM loop ever seeing the exit.
-This is how Firecracker wires virtio queue kicks: driver writes VIRTIO_MMIO_QUEUE_NOTIFY → KVM signals eventfd → backend thread drains the queue → no userspace round-trip.
+It registers an eventfd with KVM for a specific address range; when the guest writes to that range, KVM signals the eventfd without returning the write through the vCPU exit dispatcher.
+Firecracker's event-manager thread observes that eventfd and invokes the device handler.
+Userspace still processes the queue; it simply avoids dispatching a KVM_EXIT_MMIO for the notification.

 The Physical Address Map